MicrosoftDocs/windows-itpro-docs/windows/deployment/planning/windows-10-1903-removed-features.md

 **Note**: Join the [Windows Insider program](https://insider.windows.com) to get early access to new Windows 10 builds and test these changes yourself.

-## Features we removed or will remove soon
+## Features that have been removed or will be removed soon

 The following features are removed from the installed product image for Windows 10, version 1903, or are planned for removal in an upcoming release.
 Apps depending on these features won't function in this release.